 - Attention to detail and ability to work under pressure

-- Strong IT skills in office-based software
+- Strong IT skills in Office-based software

 - At least 2 years experience within this field

-- A passion for the arts.
+- A passion for theatre

 Desirable Skills, Experience and Attributes: